Willow1000/airbnb-clone-project/README.md

 📄 API Documentation
 Interactive Swagger documentation is available for all endpoints using DRF-YASG.
 This allows developers to test and understand API behavior in real time, making integration with frontend or mobile apps seamless.

+🔐 API Security
+Security is a critical part of this project to protect sensitive user data, prevent abuse, and ensure the integrity of the booking and payment system.
+Below are the core measures in place to secure the API:

+✅ Authentication
+The project uses JWT (JSON Web Tokens) for stateless, secure authentication.
+Tokens are issued upon login and must be included in headers for all protected routes.
+This ensures only verified users can access personal or sensitive endpoints.

+Why it matters: Prevents unauthorized access to user profiles, bookings, and payment info.

+🛡️ Authorization
+Role-based access control (RBAC) is enforced.
+Hosts can manage properties, guests can make bookings, and only the rightful user can modify their data.

+Why it matters: Stops users from accessing or modifying data they don’t own — e.g., booking someone else’s property.

+⏱️ Rate Limiting
+Basic rate limiting is implemented to prevent brute-force attacks, spamming endpoints, and overwhelming the server.
+Tools like DRF throttling will be used to control request flow per user/IP.

+Why it matters: Helps mitigate abuse, bot traffic, and denial-of-service (DoS) attempts.

+🔒 Data Validation & Sanitization
+All inputs are validated and sanitized on both backend and API layers using DRF serializers.
+This prevents injection attacks (e.g., SQL, XSS) and ensures consistent data handling.

+Why it matters: Protects the backend from malicious inputs and improves data quality.

+🔐 Secure Payments
+All payment endpoints are protected with both authentication and transaction-level validations.
+Sensitive operations will use HTTPS and CSRF protection (when applicable in browser-based flows).

+Why it matters: Prevents fraud, data leaks, and fake transactions that could compromise trust.

+🧯 Error Handling & Logging
+API errors are sanitized — internal exceptions are not exposed.
+Logging is implemented for security-related events such as failed logins, permission errors, and payment issues.

+Why it matters: Prevents leaking stack traces or system internals to attackers, while keeping an audit trail.